Angler battling a powerful shark on heavy tackle offshore of Miami, FL - Nomad Fishing Charters

 Miami’s Sharks Bring Real Muscle

 The first shark run hits like a freight train.
-Your drag sings, the rod doubles over, and you're suddenly locked in a pure power match.
-Miami's waters hold every kind of fight you could want:
+Your drag sings, the rod doubles over, and you are suddenly locked in a pure power match.
+Miami’s waters hold every kind of fight you could want:

 • Blacktip Sharks.
 Fast, unpredictable, and always ready to launch themselves clear of the water.
 They show up year-round and never make it easy.

 • Bull Sharks.
 Heavy hitters.
-These sharks cruise the shallows, hit hard, and don’t back down.
-They’ll test your gear and your grip.
+These sharks cruise the shallows, hit hard, and do not back down.
+They will test your gear and your grip.

 • Nurse Sharks.
-Slow movers, but don’t get careless.
+Slow movers, but do not get careless.
 They hug the bottom and can surprise beginners with their stubborn strength.

 • Hammerhead Sharks.
 When these show up, expect chaos.
-They run with power and don’t tire out quickly.
-Land one, and you’ve earned it.
+They run with power and do not tire out quickly.
+Land one, and you have earned it.

 • Lemon Sharks.
-Steady, reliable, and often found near Miami's reef areas.
-They’ll keep you busy and reward patience.
+Steady, reliable, and often found near Miami’s reef areas.
+They will keep you busy and reward patience.

-Miami sharks don’t care about brand names or price tags.
+Miami sharks do not care about brand names or price tags.
 They care about weakness.
 Bring the wrong rod, and it snaps.
 Cheap reels seize up.
 Leaders that look tough in the store get shredded in seconds.
-Here’s what actually holds up:
+Here is what actually holds up:

 • Reels with real drag.
 Smooth, strong, and built for long runs.